FishGoddess/goes/README.en.md

 [![Coverage](_icons/coverage.svg)](./_icons/coverage.svg)
 ![Test](https://github.com/FishGoddess/goes/actions/workflows/test.yml/badge.svg)

-**Goes** is a easy-to-use and lightweight lib for limiting goroutines.
+**Goes** is a easy-to-use and lightweight lib for executing async tasks.

 [阅读中文版的文档](./README.md)

 ### 🥇 Features

-* Spin lock with backoff strategy.
+* Supports spin lock with backoff strategy.
-* Limiter only limits the number of simultaneous goroutines, not reuses goroutines.
+* Limits the number of simultaneous goroutines and not reuses them by Limiter.
+* Limits the number of simultaneous goroutines and reuses them by Executor.

 _Check [HISTORY.md](./HISTORY.md) and [FUTURE.md](./FUTURE.md) to know about more information._